ashkalor/ashkalor/README.md

 # Hey 👋, I'm Akhilesh B Kalnoor

 > I am a Software Developer.

 ### About Me ⚡

+- Graduated from BMS Institute of Technology and Management in 2022.
 - I build user experiences and softwares across different domains like **Web, Linux** and **Mobile**.
 - I work with **ROS-based robots** and their integration with web technologies.
 - I am proficient in working with video streaming and tunneling tools.